 The Royals spent the night with the Duke and Duchess of Abercorn at Government House, now Hillsborough Castle in Co.
 Down.

-On 25th June 1942, they travelled through Co.
-Down, inspecting US Army troops, dining with the doughboys and riding in Jeeps.
+On 25th June 1942, the royals travelled through Co.
+Down, inspecting US Army troops, dining with the doughboys, and riding in Jeeps.
 The event drew huge interest from the media.
 Members of the local press and war correspondents gathered at the Great Northern Hotel, Rostrevor, Co.
 Down.

 Back Row: 1.
 Unknown, 2.
 Unknown, 3.
 Unknown, 4.
 Unknown, 5.
 Unknown, 6.
 Relman “Pat” Morin (Associated Press), 7.
 Unknown, 8.
 Unknown, 9.
 Unknown, 10.
 Unknown, 11.
 Unknown, 12.
 Unknown, 13.
 Wes Gallagher (Associated Press), 14.
 Harrison B Roberts (Associated Press).
 Front Row: 1.
 GK Hodenfield (Stars and Stripes), 2.
 Helen Kirkpatrick (Chicago Daily Tribune), 3.
 Lieutenant Colonel Theodore Arter (US Army NIBS PR Officer), 4.
 Parry Williams (War Department).

 After the visit, King George VI sent his compliments to Major General Hartle:

 I should be grateful if you could convey to all members of USANIF who participated in today’s demonstrations and operations my hearty congratulations on the impressive efficiency with which they were carried out.